vinsan/pcpc/README.md

 ------------------------------------------------------------------------------------------------
 ### Submit a solution

 Each solution should be compliant with the problem project template.
-You can submit a solution via mail adopting the [PCPC-SOLUTION]  object to vitsca@dia.unisa.it and cspagnuolo@unisa.it.
+You can submit a solution via mail using the [PCPC-SOLUTION]  object to vitsca@dia.unisa.it and cspagnuolo@unisa.it.
 The submitted file should be a compressed directory using tape archive.

 ##### Prepare your submition

-Each solution folder must contains at minimum the C source files and a Readme file (in markdown format) describing all benchmark (expressed in terms of strong and weak scalability) of the application (solutions without the Readme file and that cannot easily compile using mpicc will be not cosidered).
+Each solution folder must contains at minimum the C sources and a Readme file (in Markdown format) describing all benchmarks (expressed in terms of strong and weak scalability) of the application.
+Solutions without the Readme file and that cannot easily compile using mpicc will be not considered.

 In your home project directory archives your project:
 ```